machgg/machgg.github.io/_posts/2024-04-20-How-to-create-a-website-on-github-pages-for-absolute-beginners.md

 ---
 layout: post
-title: How to create a website on github pages for absolute beginners (IN THE MAKING)
----

----
-layout: post
 title:  How to create a website on github pages
 subtitle: for absolute beginners (IN THE MAKING)
 cover-img: /assets/img/path.jpg